1. Home

 If you install a smart thermostat with a smartphone app, you can make adjustments with ease.
 Forgot to change the thermostat setting before you left home?
 Just open the app and make the change from wherever you are.

-If your smart thermostat comes with geo-tracking technology, it automatically recognizes when everyone has left home and adjusts the temperature accordingly.
+If your smart thermostat comes with geo-tracking technology, it can automatically recognize when everyone has left home and adjust the temperature accordingly.
 And, it will detect when you’re returning home and heat or cool your house so it’s comfortable when you walk in the door.

 Common mistakes when setting your thermostat